tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 Emphasize that this data set is **linearly separable**; that is, we can easily draw a straight line between the two classes in this data.

 Click on the _Play_ button to start training the network, and call attention to the output image on the right-hand side of the page.
-Point out that, right after the play button is pressed, the fit _changed_ over time.
+Point out that right after the play button is pressed, the fit _changed_ over time.

 * The network draws a linear decision boundary, as expected.

   ![Neuron's demo](Images/tfp_neuron_demo.gif)

-Recall to students that this is not new, a variety of `sklearn` classifiers already covered in class can draw this boundary just fine.
-Logistic regression is one example.
+Recall to students that this is not new.
+A variety of `sklearn` classifiers already covered in class can draw this boundary just fine; logistic regression is one example.

 * This example shows that neural networks can easily solve linear problems, but doesn't demonstrate their efficacy at nonlinear modeling problems.

 * The real power of neural networks can be seen when we add more than one neuron, especially dealing with nonlinear data.
-This is going to be explored later in Today's class.
+This is going to be explored later in today's class.

 Answer any questions before moving on.